top of page

 Ciaran Milligan (Resilience Lead)

-Every student has their form teacher, who moves with them throughout their time at Shimna.
+Every student has a form teacher, who moves with them through Years 8 to 12.

 Student Support